- Home

 Accommodation

-Even though finding an affordable student room or apartment in Hamburg is notoriously difficult, students of the Master of Law and Business need not be worried.
-Bucerius Law School actively helps you find accommodation.
+Even though finding an affordable student room or apartment in such a popular town as Hamburg is notoriously difficult, students of the Master of Law and Business need not be too worried.
+The MLB Team actively helps finding accommodation and supports signing up for one of the dormitory allocations.
 The earlier you apply, the easier it will be to find the kind of accommodation you are looking for.
+Please note: we make housing reservations as soon as we have received the initial tuition downpayment.

-If you are organizing your housing individually, we strongly recommend that you finalize your arrangements by the middle of July at the latest since it's more difficult to contact landlords and make arrangements during the vacation season in July and August.
-Please note: Check whether the rent includes extra costs such as internet, electricity, water and gas consumption.
+If you are organizing your housing individually, we strongly recommend that you finalize your arrangements before your visa appointment as the German Embassy often requires a proof of accomodation.
+Always check whether the rent includes extra costs such as internet, electricity, water and gas consumption.
 Note: Every household needs to pay the mandatory monthly € 18,36 fee for the ARD ZDF Deutschlandfunk Beitragsservice, the contribution service for the public TV and radio stations.

 Housing options